Harnessing Contrastive Learning and Neural Transformation for Time Series Anomaly Detection: Methodology

 Neural transformation learning learns diverse transformations that maintain the original sample's semantic information.
-We could leverage this approach to prevent the representation collapse, by contrasting the diverse but semantic-related hidden representations of the suspect feature representation $O^t$ against the context feature representation $G^t$.
+We leverage this approach to prevent representation collapse by contrasting the multifaceted transformed representations of the prediction sequence $O^t$ against the context sequence $G^t$.

-Formally, given the suspect feature representation $O^t$, we project it into K latent representations $\{O^{t,i}\}_{i=1}^K$ using distinct transformation networks $T=\{T_1, ..., T_K|T_k:\R^d \rightarrow \R^d\}$.
-In our implementation, we choose three-layer MLPs with hidden dimension $d$ for $T_k$.
-In contrast to the original neural transformation learning, where transformations are applied to the raw inputs and fed through the feature encoder multiple times, we apply transformations directly to the hidden space to avoid computational burden.
-This allows us to apply the feature encoder only once, followed by K lightweight transformation encoders, reducing the overall computation required.
+Given $O^t$, we project it into $K$ latent representations $\{O^{t,i}\}_{i=1}^K$ using distinct transformation networks $T=\{T_1, ..., T_K|T_k:\R^d \rightarrow \R^d\}$.
+Each $T_k$ is a three-layer MLP with hidden dimension $d$.
+Unlike the original approach in~\cite{neuralAD}, we apply transformations directly in the latent space instead of raw inputs.
+Thereby, it reduces computational complexity by avoiding repeated passes through the feature encoder.

-Concretely, to ensure the K transformations are diverse and semantically similar to the original input, ~\cite{qiu2021neural} proposes a discriminative contrastive loss as stated in~\ref{sec: neutral AD}.
-We rephrase it with the notation in our section